vivekmunde/express-js-template/docs/api.md

 # API Documentation

-This document provides comprehensive documentation for all API endpoints in the q-server application.
+This document provides comprehensive documentation for all API endpoints in the express-js-template application.

 ## Base URL Structure